JuncoDH/CompetitiveProgramming/README.md

   - Maybe there are more than one test case.
   - The test case don't finish in 0 0 if not said otherwise.
   - Birthay paradox: In a set of n elements, the first match will be in sqrt(n).
 With 2^n, will be 2^(n/2).
 In a set of n elements, will be O(n) ~ n/3 elements that are repeated.
-  - Sweep line, left to right
+  - Sweep line, left to right.
+  - When removing an element from the solution, double check that it can't be the answer.
+  - Usualy you have to consume all the queries in interactive problems.